ThomasBleijendaal/RapidCMS/README.md

 ## Screenshots

-Since it is a bit hard to demonstrate a CMS on the internet without having the publicly accessible CMS be absolutely vandalised, [on this page there are some screenshots of the features that are currently supported](SCREENSHOTS.md).
+Since it is a bit hard to demonstrate a CMS on the internet without having the publicly accessible CMS be absolutely vandalised, [this page features some screenshots displaying the features that are currently supported](SCREENSHOTS.md).

 ---